Ford Performance Vehicles: BF

 This new range was launched in 2005 with engine specifications unchanged.
 All models shared the same six-speed manual and were now offered with an optional German made ZF six-speed automatic (the same as featured in Jaguars and BMWs).
 The GT received the GT-P's old 19-inch wheels, and the GT-P and Super Pursuit received their own specific road wheel styles.
 Typhoon & Tornado versions had optional 18-inch road wheel design used on the previous model, or a new 19-inch design with black spokes.
 All models also received new body kits, with the F6 Typhoon benefiting from its own unique styling changes.
-The F6 now had color coded fog lamp surrounds, and a lower grill insert emphasizing the intercooler.
+The F6 now had colour coded fog lamp surrounds, and a lower grill insert emphasizing the intercooler.
 The rear now had a new bumper with mesh inserts, a deeper diffuser, with the GT models now sporting a dual exit exhaust system cut into the diffuser.